Preparing Future Faculty

 • Online-Asynchronous Canvas Class

-Learning-through-Diversity/Teaching-as-Research Certificate
+Teaching-as-Research Certificate

-An Integrated Approach to Inclusive Teaching and Learning
+An Integrated Approach to Teaching and Learning

-(9) 75-MINUTE ZOOM SESSIONS, 5:00PM -6:15PM
+(8) 75-MINUTE ZOOM SESSIONS, 5:00PM-6:15PM

-(1) Sep 17
+1. Sep 17 5:00PM-6:15PM

 An Introduction to the CIRTL Network and Framework: Guiding Principles

-This session integrates two Core Ideas of the CIRTL Network –Learning-through-Diversity and Teaching-as-Research-- into a unified Framework for successfully integrating inclusive teaching and learning practices in higher education.
-This Framework helps us frame our efforts to create inclusive, accessible learning experiences and environments and to consider the kinds of evidence we can generate to see if they are working. | Slides | Brian Smentkowski
+This session provides a Framework for successfully integrating teaching and learning "best-practices" in higher education.
+This helps us frame our efforts to create accessible learning experiences and environments and to consider the kinds of evidence we can generate to see if they are working. | Slides | Brian Smentkowski

-(3) Nov 12
+2. Nov 12 5:00PM-6:15PM

-Applied Strategies for Accessible and Inclusive Teaching and Learning
+Applied Strategies for Accessible Teaching and Learning

-(4) Dec 3
+3. Dec 3 5:00PM-6:15PM

 How Teaching-As-Research Helps Frame Pedagogical Curiosity and Innovation